cvicky/alexa-skill/README.md

 ## The Inspiration

 Funny story...
 I needed to study for my learner's permit exam and needed someone to quiz me at a moment's notice.
-I knew about the Amazon echo dot and thought it would be a great study buddy for anyone who coudldn't wrangle a friend or sibling at 3AM(guilty...) the morning before the exam.
+I knew about the Amazon echo dot and thought it would be a great study buddy for anyone who couldn't wrangle a friend or sibling at 3AM(guilty...) the morning before the exam.
 Studying for the exam while programming the Alexa skill forced me to know the correct answer 100% so that Alexa would always know the right answer.
 Multi-tasking FTW!